 Comparing mobile broadband in Lancaster

 Three offers 3G and 4G right across the town, with its signal extending to Morecambe, Bay Horse, Carnforth, and Claughton, though it is a little weaker in the east.
 It’s a similar story on Vodafone and EE, which have a comparable network footprint to Three, though Vodafone may not be as extensive outside the busier areas.

 Performance is dependent on signal strength so the first step to getting a great mobile internet package is checking what’s available in your area.
-Read our guide to mobile broadband coverage for more information, or click the logos below to access the official network coverage tools.
+Read our guide to mobile broadband coverage for more information, or click the logos below to access the official network coverage tools: